Local categories: a new framework for partiality: Partial categories: an operational approach to partiality

 \section{Partial categories: an operational approach to partiality}

 In Section~\ref{section:local-categories}, we introduced local categories as a new categorical framework to encode partiality.
 We made a case that local categories are suitable to describe \textit{partiality on objects}, in contrast with restriction categories, which are designed to encode \textit{partiality on morphisms}.
 In this section, we introduce a third approach to reasoning around partiality: partial categories.
 The objects and morphisms of a partial category shall not be interpreted as partial objects or partial morphisms, instead, the objects should be regarded as resources whose access is not constrained and morphisms as processes that consume their input resources in their entirety.
 Partiality in a partial category is instead captured by a partial order $\leq$ on the objects and by two operators, \textbf{restriction} and \textbf{contraction}, that control the access of the processes to the correct amount of resources.
-In particular, the restriction operator \textit{restricts} the access of a process $f\colon A\to B$ to a resource $U\leq A$, while the contraction operator \textit{contracts} a process $f\colon A\to B$ to a new process $f\up V\colon A\up_fV\to V$ which ensures that the outputs land inside a resource $V\leq B$.

 \begin{definition} A \textbf{partial structure} on a category $\C$ consists of an order $\leq$ on objects together with an operator, called \textbf{restriction}

 satisfying the following axioms: \begin{description} \item[P.1] For every $f\colon A\to B$: